gammu/gammu/readme.txt

        are saved.
 Gammu establish (like normally), that Read/Unread is Inbox and other Outbox.
 It can make such problems, but it's better than nothing.

+   13. (all DCT4 phones like 6310, 6310i, 3510...).
+Can't  correctly backup
+       and restore such calendar notes:

+       * Birthday with alarm.
+When set in phone, it always set it (time) to 23:59.
+       * Reminders with alarm.
+Can't get/set alarm time
+       * notes other than Birthday with alarm.
+Can't get/set alarm type (silent or with tone)
+       * notes with different start date/time than end date/time.
+Don't have info about end date/time

+       Current DCT4 phones with extended (when compare to 62xx/7110) calendar have only such API for accesing calendar like 62xx/7110.
+This is not Gammu fault.
+Thank Nokia for it.
    ---------
    TIP: if you want to know more about changes and bugs in firmware in Nokia
         phones, visit www.mwiacek.com and check firmware subpage